 Jura Passenger Ferry, Tayvallich to Craighouse:

 The Jura Passenger Ferry is managed and operated by Nicol Mackinnon.

 Book through the Jura Passenger Ferry website here:

 Leaving your car at Tayvallich:

 The only road on Jura is single-track.
-Cyclists please be considerate to island traffic and pull over to let vehicles pass where appropriate.
-Be aware that the Jura road condition has seriously deteriorated; watch out for potholes, especially from the ferry to Craighouse.
+All road users should be considerate to local traffic and pull over to let vehicles pass where appropriate.

 © Joe Parsons